vestrel00/contacts-android/docs/entities/about-api-entities.md

 ## Accessing contact data

-When you have an instance of `Contact`, you have complete (and correct) access to data stored in it.
+When you have an instance of `Contact`, you have complete access to data stored in it.

 To access data of a Contact with only one RawContact,